 So give it your all and enjoy the burst of learning!

-7 Spanish Crash Courses for Learning on the Fast-track
+7 Spanish Crash Courses for Quick and Easy Learning

 Online Spanish Crash Courses

 Designed to help complete beginners get a firm grasp of basic Spanish, this Udemy course is a great primer for anyone looking to learn Spanish.

 The course focuses on common, useful topics like greetings, polite words/phrases, travel vocabulary, days of the week, months of the year and more.
 Plus, the instructor has a Colombian accent, which many Spanish students find easier to understand than other pronunciations.

 This course is brief: There is just one hour of video and four accompanying articles.
 However, if you want to learn some Spanish quickly for travel or to test the waters and see if you want to study Spanish on a more long-term basis, this is a good option.

 At the time of this writing, the course is free to take, but Udemy prices are subject to change.
 And while you are there, check out Udemy for thousands of other affordable lessons, including some other useful Spanish-learning courses!

 FluentU is a language learning program that combines bite-sized authentic Spanish videos with tools to learn vocabulary and grammar naturally.
 The video library consists of high-quality, native content, like movie clips, vlogs, news segments, commercials and other media that native Spanish speakers actually watch.

 Each video comes with interactive subtitles that help you learn formal and informal Spanish in context.
 The captions provide instant word translations, grammar information, audio pronunciation, example sentences and clips from additional videos that have the word.
 Any vocabulary you want to learn can be saved as multimedia flashcards that you can customize into decks.

 Since the entire video library is organized by difficulty level, topic and format, you can easily find the content that suits your needs and interests.
 The clips are short so you can watch and learn at your pace.